sphilazar/wine-clubs/README.md

 I then fit a random forest classification model using a variety of features:

 Notably, this model required a low learning rate to perform well.

-The scores of this model were as follows:

 ### Model Results